 Chinese mainland reports 12 new imported COVID-19 cases

-The Chinese mainland reported no new locally transmitted COVID-19 cases on Tuesday, the National Health Commission said on Wednesday.
+No new locally transmitted confirmed cases of COVID-19 were reported on Thursday across the Chinese mainland, the National Health Commission said on Friday.

-On Tuesday, 16 COVID-19 patients were discharged from hospitals following their recovery.
+Thursday also saw the discharge of 71 COVID-19 patients from hospitals following their recovery.

-The total number of confirmed COVID-19 cases on the mainland reached 89,864 by Tuesday, including 370 patients still receiving treatment, one of whom was in severe condition.
+The total number of confirmed COVID-19 cases on the mainland reached 89,748 by Thursday, including 820 patients still receiving treatment, 12 of whom were in severe conditions.

-There were three suspected COVID-19 cases on the mainland by the end of Tuesday, and 8,183 close contacts remained under medical observation.
+There were two suspected COVID-19 cases on the mainland as of Thursday, and 13,649 close contacts remained under medical observation.

 Thursday saw eight new asymptomatic cases, all arriving from outside the mainland.
 On the same day, four asymptomatic cases were re-categorized as confirmed cases.